beBit-tech/omnisegment-api-docs-site/API-Common-Specifications.md

     {"SUCCESS": true, "PAYLOAD": "xxxxxx"}
     ```
     * Note:
-        the value of key **PAYLOAD** is the response of called api, and the value depends on each api specification
+        the value of key **PAYLOAD** is the result of called api, and the value depends on each api specification

 * Fail response format
     ```
     {"SUCCESS": false, "ERR_MSG": "xxxxxx"}
     ```
     * Note:
-        the value of key **ERR_MSG** is the response of called api, and the value depends on each api specification
+        the value of key **ERR_MSG** is the result of called api, and the value depends on each api specification

 ### Error response status code handbook